 Excessive tillage causes the soil to become denser and compacted, increases run off and soil erosion and reduces organic content due to burning of crop residues.
 It also leads to droughts becoming more severe and soil becoming less fertile and less responsive to fertilizer.
-To address to these concerns, it was necessary to achieve sustainable production systems when the basic principles of good farming practices are applied.
-The terminology adopted for such systems by FAO, ECAF and other organizations is CA. Many definitions of CA have been given as a result of many researches.
-Some of these definitions are stated below.
+To address to these concerns it is felt that sustainable production system can be achieved when the basic principles of good farming practices are applied.
+The terminology adopted for such systems by FAO, ECAF & other organization is Conservation Agriculture(CA).
+Many definition of CA have been given by different researches which are given below.

 CA refers to the system of raising crops without tilling the soil while retaining the crop residues on the soil surface.
-Land preparation through precision land levelling and bed and furrow configuration for sowing crops further enables improved resource management.
+Land preparation through precision land leveling and bed and furrow configuration for sowing crops further enables improved resource management.

-CA aims to achieve sustainable and profitable agriculture and subsequently, at improved livelihoods of farmers through the application of three CA principles; minimal soil disturbance, permanent soil cover, and crop rotation.
+CA aims to achieve sustainable and profitable agriculture and subsequently aims at improved livelihoods of farmers through the application of three CA principles; minimal soil disturbance, permanent soil cover and crop rotation.

-CA aims to conserve, improve and make more efficient use of natural resources by practicing integrated management of available soil, water and biological resources combined with external inputs.
-It contributes to environmental conservation as well as to enhanced and sustained agricultural production.
+CA aims to conserve, improve and make more efficient use of natural resources through integrated management of available soil, water and biological resources through integrated management of available soil, water and biological resources combined with external inputs.
+It contributes to environmental conservation as well to enhanced and sustained agricultural production.
 It can also be referred to as resource efficient/resource effective agriculture

-CA can also be defined as a range of soil management practices that minimize effects on composition, structure and natural biodiversity and reduce erosion and degradation.
-Such practices may include precise land levelling by laser leveller to save water, direct sowing or drilling/no-tillage/reduced tillage/tillage for timely sowing, surface incorporation of crop residues and establishment of annual and perennial crops to add organic matter to the soil and avoid burning of straw, thus, pollution is reduced.
-This is also enhanced through the use of a straw combine followed by bailer to collect the straw lying in the field.
-The soil is thus protected from rainfall erosion and water runoff; the soil aggregates, organic matter and fertility level naturally increase; soil compaction is reduced and use of fossil fuels and GHG emissions are also reduced.
-Further, less contamination of surface water occurs, and water retention and storage is enhanced allowing for recharging of aquifers.
+Conservation Agriculture can also be defined as a range of soil management practices that minimize effects on composition, structure and natural biodiversity and reduce erosion and degradation.
+Such practices may include precise land leveling by laser leveler to save water, direct sowing or drilling/ no-tillage reduced tillage/tillage for timely sowing, surface-incorporation of crop residues and establishment of crop in annual and perennial crops to add organic matter to the soil and avoid burning of straw thereby reducing pollution and use of straw combine followed by bailer to collect the straw lying in the field.
+The soil is thus protected from rainfall erosion and water runoff, the soil aggregates, organic matter and fertility level naturally increase, soil compaction is reduced and use of fossil fuels and GHG emissions are also reduced.
+Furthermore less contamination of surface water occurs, water retention and storage is enhanced, which allows recharging of aquifers.